 Fig 4 - Single-Face Sign & Plaque Retail Prices

 Notes on Fig 4 above.
 The Retail prices for single-face signs (i..e., one side) above are approximate and are provided to give you cost data to help in your selection of a sign or plaque.
 Double-faced signs have prices 50% to 60% higher.
-These prices may change a few percent at any time because of fluctuations in the price of materials.
+These prices may change up to 10% percent at any time because of fluctuations in the price of materials and labor.
 All our signs are custom, so exact prices will depend on your requested design features.
-Elaborate and detailed custom carved artwork, especially in 3-D relief, intricate artist painting with many different colors and shades, air-brushing, appliques, and gold or silver-leaf gilding will add to the costs below.
-Our approximate prices for single-face signs & plaques in the table in Fig. 4 below do not include support hardware such as posts, post brackets, scroll brackets, back studs, Z-clips, etc, which are additional, except for signs in Product Line 6, where they are included.
+Elaborate and detailed custom carved artwork, especially in 3-D relief, intricate artist painting with many different colors and shades, air-brushing, appliques, and gold or silver-leaf gilding will add to the costs listed above.
+Our approximate prices for single-face signs & plaques in the table in Fig. 4 above do not include support hardware such as posts, post brackets, scroll brackets, back studs, Z-clips, etc, which are additional, except for signs in Product Line 6, where they are included.
 Shipping (5% to 15% of sign cost) and sales tax (California shipping locations only) costs are extra.
 Because of our workload, the minimum order we presently accept, which may consist of custom or standard signs, hardware, brackets, etc., is $150.

 Our delivery time, from the time you please a firm order with a PO or down payment, until shipping, is 4 to 5 weeks.
 We do take rush orders when our work load permits it, but our absolute minimum time is 2 to 3 weeks for small, simple signs. it tales over a week for multiple coats of paint to dry.